 - 1. Freestanding residential buildings have a minimum 'usability' design life of 50 years and some buildings still exist in Queensland that were constructed over a century ago.
 Responsible decision-making requires taking this reality into consideration when considering land use planning. - 2.
-Fixing infrastructure such as domestic buildings into the ground (slab-on-ground) provides for no flexibility in response to changing circumstances.
-Placing buildings on columns provides options not available for slab-on-ground construction. - 3.
-Provides, a cost-effective method of addressing the ever-changing circumstances which in the future will present larger flooding events than those currently the subject of engineering calculations for current flood heights, thus requiring a solution, which can simply and relatively inexpensively be accommodated, for building on column, by raising the floor level by an amount to buy perhaps some decades more of responsible continued service in residential accommodation.
+Fixing infrastructure such as domestic buildings into the ground (slab-onground) provides for no flexibility in response to changing circumstances.
+Placing buildings on columns provides options not available for slab-onground construction. - addressing the ever-changing circumstances which in the future will present larger flooding events than those currently the subject of engineering calculations for current flood heights, thus requiring a solution, which can simply and relatively inexpensively be accommodated, for building on column, by raising the - 4.
+Placing buildings on columns, provide the minimum interruption for overland flow, removing the necessity of dealing with changes to adjoining responsible continued service in residential accommodation.

-References 10
+9 References 10

-- 4. Placing buildings on columns, provide the minimum interruption for overland flow, removing the necessity of dealing with changes to adjoining properties as the consequence of increasing flood levels, caused by climate change. - 5.
-Then there is the flexibility for those parcels of land for which, in the final analysis, retreat is the only option to rising sea levels.
+- properties as the consequence of increasing flood levels, caused by climate change. - 5.
+Then there is the flexibility for those parcels of land for which, in the final analysis, retreat is the only option to rising sea levels10.
 Buildings supported by columns provide the maximum amount of flexibility and infrastructure investment recovery in relocating a particular premises, plus with the minimum of disruption and ease of implementation. - 6.
 Queensland's building codes have already in place design standards, for buildings to be built in areas with the potential for flooding.
 These codes could be made mandatory for the construction of the dwellings on lots made available by this development. - 7.
 Finally, this proposal is absolutely ideal when considering the very nature of the future of the Tuan coastal village.